mogoweb/wayland-protocols/README.md

 A runtime option to enable features may also be useful to ensure users do not opt-in to potentially broken behavior.

-There is no expectation or requirement for stability between experimental protocol versions.
+There is no expectation or requirement to avoid backwards incompatible changes in this phase.
 It is therefore strongly advised that such consumer projects add build-time compile options to enable such protocols in order to avoid compile errors from protocol version mismatches.

 ## The staging phase